 Bearsfoot hellebore plants tend to be deer-resistant but are not deer-proof.
 Full sun is ok in winter and spring; in summer to fall, though, either all-day light shade or morning sun and afternoon shade is best.
 Protection from drying winds in winter is a plus.
 Usually hardy in USDA Zones 6 to 9.

-PLEASE read the Germination Information section of this listing before placing an order for these seeds!
+Please read the Germination Information section of this listing as well before ordering these seeds.